Visible Digital Seal

 Manifest File (“Rulebook”)

-For each type of VDS, there’s a corresponding Manifest file.
-This acts like a specific, authoritative rulebook or blueprint defined by the relevant governing body (Scheme Operator).
+- For each type of VDS, there’s a corresponding Manifest file.
+This acts like a specific, authoritative rulebook or blueprint defined by the relevant governing body.

 Trusted Directory (“Trust Lists”)

-The VDS environment uses Trust Lists (TSLs) – secure, digitally signed directories maintained by trusted organizations within the VDS hierarchy (governed ultimately by VDSIC).
+- The VDS environment uses Trust Lists (TSLs) – secure, digitally signed directories maintained by allowed organizations within the trust environment.

 Advantages of Implementing VDS

-Flexibility: Adaptable to a wide range of use cases across different industries.
+adaptable to a wide range of use cases in multiple sector activities.

 Beyond Security

 More than just a security solution, the VDS significantly enhances operational efficiency by bridging applications and reducing manual data-entry errors.
-Traditional enrollment processes, costly and prone to transcription errors, are simplified through automated data reading, verification, and integration enabled by VDS.
+Traditional enrolment, costly and prone to transcription errors, are simplified through automated data reading, verification, and integration enabled by VDS.
 This leads to:

-From securing international travel and public health documents to verifying product origins and streamlining citizen services, VDS provides a standardized and trustworthy solution for the digital age, replacing ambiguity with verifiable certainty.
+From securing international travel and public health documents to verifying product origins and streamlining citizen services, VDS provides a normalized and trustworthy solution for the digital age, replacing ambiguity with verifiable certainty.